-- Q1: How many certification levels are there in the TOGAF 9 People certification?
+- Q1: How many certification levels are there in the TOGAF 9 People certification program?

 - A. 1

 - B. 2

 - C. 3

 - D. 4

 - Q2: Which one of the following is the entry level certification for an individual?

 - A. TOGAF 9 Certified

 - B. TOGAF 9 Foundation

 - C. TOGAF 9 Professional

 - D. TOGAF 9 Architect

-- Q3: Which one of the following describes three principles of the TOGAF 9 People certification program?

-- A. Integrity, Scalability, Flexibility

-- B. Objectivity, Robustness, Simplicity

-Additional time is allowed for candidates for whom English is a second language where the examination is not available in the local language.
+6 Additional time is allowed for candidates for whom English is a second language where the examination is not available in the local language.
+For further information see the advice to candidates sheet on The Open Group TOGAF 9 Certification web site.